dennissxz/data-science-handbook/_sources/34-clustering/31-spectral-clustering.md

 ### More Clusters

 - Option 1: Recursively apply the 2-cluster algorithm
-- Option 2: Treat the first $K$ eigenvectors as a reduced-dimensionality representation of the data, and cluster these eigenvectors.
+- Option 2: For $K$ clusters, treat the smallest $K-1$ eigenvectors (excluding the last one) as a reduced-dimensionality representation of the data, and cluster these eigenvectors.
 The task will be easier if the values in the eigenvectors are close to discrete, like the above case.

 ```{margin} Relation to Representation Learning